 Samuel M. May was born on March 15, 1839 in Juniata Township, Bedford County, PA, the son of Leonard and Maria "Catherine" (Younkin) May.
 He grew up with boyhood friends who later served with him in the Union Army during the Civil War.

-They produced nine offspring, among them Alice Augusta Holler, Calvin Samuel May, Charles M. May, Harvey J. May, Norman L. May, James A. Garfield May and William H. May, plus several who died before 1926.
+The couple produced nine offspring, among them Alice Augusta Holler, Calvin Samuel May, Charles M. May, Harvey J. May, Anna "Annie" Darrah/Darr, Norman L. May, James Abram Garfield May, William H. May and others who died before 1926.

 Daniel's home at the time of enlistment was Dry Ridge near Buffalo Mills, Bedford County.
 He and four of his brothers joined the Union Army during the war, "rallying promptly to the call for troops to preserve the Union," said the Meyersdale Republican.
 He enrolled for a three-year period on Aug.
 22, 1861 and was assigned to the 2nd Potomac Home Brigade, Company H. But after only five months, he deserted and went back home.
 Back on the family farm, he and Jacob Hardman labored in the fields.